fbpx

 But our stigma work goes beyond that, of course.
 The Addiction Worker Training Project and the peer research activity are, in themselves, challenges to stigmatising views about the contribution, role and potential of people who have a substance use problem.

-Today, SDF also launches a new resource Moving Beyond ‘People-First’ Language: A glossary of contested terms in substance use.
+Today, SDF launches a new resource Moving Beyond ‘People-First’ Language: A glossary of contested terms in substance use.
 This resource describes the issues around some language and key concepts that often cause contention and some that evolve from or perpetuate stigma and the prejudice it fosters.

 Austin Smith, SDF Policy Officer, is keen that people are aware of the issues around language.